-5 TREASURY STRATEGY STATEMENT 2020/21
+5 TREASURY STRATEGY STATEMENT 2021/22

-- 5.1 The Treasury Strategy Statement covers the Commissioner's latest capital funding requirements, view of interest rate movements, and strategy for borrowing and investment in the light of that view.
+5.1 The Treasury Strategy Statement covers the Commissioner's latest capital funding requirements, view of interest rate movements, and strategy for borrowing and

+- investment in the light of that view.
 As such, it needs to be reviewed annually.
-The Treasury Strategy Statement for 2020/21 is attached at Appendix B. - 5.2 Following the UK's decision to exit the EU from 31 January 2020 the expectations for interest rates over the next twelve months, which will be subject to continuous review with the Commissioner's treasury advisors and are caveated by recent market volatility following market responses to the Coronavirus outbreak, are as follows:
+The Treasury Strategy Statement for 2021/22 is attached at Appendix B. - 5.2 Following the UK's exit from the EU on 31 December 2020 the expectations for interest rates over the next twelve months, which will be subject to continuous review with the Commissioner's treasury advisors and are caveated by recent market volatility following market responses to the Coronavirus outbreak, are as follows: